Wednesday, June 25, 2025

 They are a part of the IMF, the indebted countries that help poorer countries, and they have the lowest energy generation in Central America, using oil and generators for electricity, which caused them to have an energy crisis in 2006.

-But the World Energy Council has dubbed Nicaragua the world's most geothermal energy potential country, since 10% of their energy is made by volcanos and heat.
+But the World Energy Council has dubbed Nicaragua the world's most geothermal energy potential country, since 10% of its energy is made by volcanoes and heat.

-They also have lots of animals here, and including bats, jaguars, primates along with the national bird, the Turquoise-browed Motmot.
+They also have lots of animals here, including bats, jaguars, primates, along with the national bird, the Turquoise-browed Motmot.

 Some food that is made and enjoyed here are: Frittinga (fried street food), Quesillo, Indio Viejo, Rondon, Chancho con yuca, Naca tamal, Vaho/Baho, Sopa mon Dongo, Pinolillo drink, Vigaron and Gallopinto.